matter-labs/zksync-era/prover/docs/05_proving_batch.md

-If you got to this section, then you should be wondering how to prove and verify the batch by yourself.
+If you got to this section, then most likely you are wondering how to prove and verify the batch by yourself.

 For that there are some requirements for your machine: